Divin-chr/class_exercise_Tuesday_group/readme.md

 ###
 ###

-**there have been some issues in creating an organisation sa you may presume in the screenshot bellow**
+**there have been some issues in creating an organisation as you may presume in the screenshot bellow**

 ![alt text](image.png)